carpentries-incubator/machine-learning-neural-python/episodes/06-explainability.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Review model performance with saliency maps.
+- Understand how saliency maps highlight regions that influence model predictions.
+- Generate saliency maps using GradCAM++ and ScoreCAM.
+- Compare explainability methods and assess their reliability.
+- Reflect on the strengths and limitations of visual explanation techniques.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- What is a saliency map?
+- What is a saliency map, and how is it used to explain model predictions?
+- How do different explainability methods (e.g., GradCAM++ vs. ScoreCAM) compare?
-- What aspects of an image contribute to predictions?
+- What are the limitations of saliency maps in practice?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Explainability